huangli712/ACFlow/docs/src/theory/som.md

 \end{equation}
 ```

 As compared to the maximum entropy method, the likelihood function, entropic term, and model function are absent in the stochastic optimization method.
-As compared to the stochastic analytical continuation, there are no adjustable parameters, such as ``\Theta`` in Sandvik's algorithm and ``\alpha`` in Beach's algorithm.
+As compared to the stochastic analytic continuation, there are no adjustable parameters, such as ``\Theta`` in Sandvik's algorithm and ``\alpha`` in Beach's algorithm.
 Thus, the simulated results of the stochastic optimization method are less affected by artificial parameters.

 ## Relevant parameters